First and foremost…my shop is a tribute to my late mother and her dreams as a seamstress…

 Four factors contributed to the creation of my Etsy store The Bag Lady Atelier and I’d like to share it with you…

 First…my mother’s passing… She was an excellent seamstress and even though it wasn’t her main profession, it was her passion.
 I grew up playing beneath her cutting table at her feet, marvelling at the bits of fabrics that would fall beside me.
 She instilled a love and a respect for textiles at a very early age.
-She sadly passed away in 2013 and left me all her sewing supplies and trims and notions collected over the years.
-Her goal was to devote all her time to her sewing projects once she was retired but tragically this didn’t come to pass.
+She sadly passed away in 2013, a few years before her retirement, where all she dreamed of doing was devoting all her time to her many sewing projects.
+She left me all her sewing supplies and trims and notions collected over the years.
 I took it upon myself to not leave all that she had given me in boxes and closets and start creating a line of my own in her honour.

 Secondly…my travels.
 I have had the fortune to travel extensively these last years and have myself collected many beautiful fabrics along the way, with the intention to create unique items reflecting my style, taste and worldly discoveries.
-I also was never able to find the perfect toiletry bag for travel purposes, nor the perfect passport purse, which inspired me to create my own.
-And since I love to travel so much, I always liked the idea of having a memory of the essence of the places I visited in the form of small, discreet items for home decor purposes, like my tissue-box covers.
+I have also found tremendous inspiration in the arts and crafts I immersed myself in during these travels.

 Thirdly…my profession.
 I am a costume designer by profession and have been able to save some of the amazing fabrics I have used for my costumes from various productions over time.
 Each have a unique theatrical sensibility when paired with the right trim.
 This awesome collection I have acquired is too rich not to create with and share.
 Also, the title of my store comes from my father, who always looked at me shaking his head calling me the ‘bag lady’ because every costume designer knows, that anywhere you go, you are always lugging many heavy bags at once, looking frumpy in the process!
 I thought the title would be a nice wink to the profession and to my father, and would also be a way to elevate the expression too 😉